 Never Won Anything Anywhere.

-"My time will come" he would always say.
+"Your time will come" he would always tell me.

-It was almost as if I had to prove myself to show if I was worthy.
+It felt as if I needed to prove myself and to show I was worthy.

 Seriously?